- Valencia, Spain 46002

 - Issued by an insurer authorised to operate in Spain

-The cost of private health insurance in Spain depends on age, coverage level and visa requirements.
+Many expats search for the cheapest health insurance for Spanish residency, but expat health insurance in Spain cost depends on age, coverage level and visa requirements.

 For a full breakdown of approved policies, consular rules and common insurance mistakes, see: